MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-android-app-get-started.md

 <properties
-   pageTitle="Get started with the Power BI for Android app" description="The Android app for Microsoft Power BI brings Power BI to your pocket, with up-to-date, touch-enabled mobile access to business information." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Get started with the Power BI for Android mobile app" description="The Android mobile app for Microsoft Power BI brings Power BI to your pocket, with up-to-date, touch-enabled mobile access to business information." services="powerbi" documentationCenter="" authors="maggiesMSFT"